Where can I watch Discovery Channel programming in Canada in 2025?

 However, industry publication Cartt.ca revealed in November 2024 that Rogers has been trying to remove Corus channels like the future Home Network from its main packages, but has been blocked from doing so thus far under the CRTC's so-called "standstill" procedures.
 Cartt also reported that Rogers' overall distribution deals with Corus expire at the end of 2024, but the standstill situation might still block Rogers from dropping Corus channels immediately.

-In short, even if Rogers carries both the new HGTV and Home Network for a short period of time, it's not guaranteed that the latter will stay on Rogers for long.
+In short, even if Rogers carries both the new HGTV and Home Network for a short period of time, it's not guaranteed that Home Network will stay on Rogers for long.
+This may also end up true of other providers.

-If your provider does end up not carrying (or dropping) Home Network, your best bet would likely be to subscribe to StackTV, Corus' over-the-top streaming package.
+If your provider does end up eventually dropping Home Network, your best bet would likely be to subscribe to StackTV, Corus' over-the-top streaming package.
 For most Canadians, the most straightforward way to get Stack TV is as an add-on channel on the Amazon Prime Video streaming platform, where it currently costs $12.99 per month (again, on top of the cost of Amazon Prime itself).

 First, since its "Let's Talk TV" policy was released in 2015, the CRTC has not enforced most kinds of genre protection policies that were commonplace in years past, which might have otherwise blocked the launch of another service in the exact same category as an existing Canadian channel.